Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Main results

 Next we present the two main results of this paper.

 The first result is that all three algorithms described above are actually equivalent.
-That is, if any one of the three is specified, the other two can also be defined uniquely, and in addition, the indices, $Q^{\rm PA}$, $Q^{\rm EC}$, $Q^{\rm DC}$, of all the three algorithms thus obtained are equal.
+That is, if any one of the three is specified, the other two can also be defined uniquely, and in addition, their indices, $Q^{\rm PA}$, $Q^{\rm EC}$, $Q^{\rm DC}$, are all equal.

 The second result is that an leftover hashing lemma (LHL) for PA and coding theorems for EC and DC with quantum side information, are also equivalent.
-That is, given either an LHL for PA, or a coding theorem for EC or DC, one can also derive the other two propositions (LHL or coding theorem) uniquely.
-In this case also, the three propositions thus obtained are all equivalent.
+That is, given either an LHL for PA, or a coding theorem for EC or DC, one can also derive the other two propositions (LHL or coding theorem) uniquely, and the three propositions thus obtained are all equivalent.